theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.5.4.4:
+- Compression of outgoing turn data (again up to 98% data bandwidth saving)
+- Button mapping is adjustable

 1.5.4.3:
 - Asking the server to give gzip compressed data.
-Saved up to 98% of data bandwith.
+Saved up to 98% of data bandwidth.
 - Sound warning at end of turn
 - Mine make noises now
 - Chat is fading out ingame